MASSACHUSETTS EDGES VERMONT, 3-2

-Junior forward Conor Sheary scored the game-winner for the Minutemen
+Junior forward Conor Sheary scores at 5:32 of the third period for Minutemen

 BURLINGTON, Vt. - Conor Sheary's power play goal five and a half minutes into the third period stood as the game-winner as UMass Amherst held on for a 3-1 Hockey East victory over Vermont on Friday night at Gutterson Fieldhouse.
 The Catamounts fall to 6-13-4 (3-9-4 HEA) with the loss, while the Minutemen improve to 9-11-2 (6-8-1 HEA).